isomerpages/moe-mahabodhisch/_departments/Mathematics | 数学/Department Vision & Mission.md

 </p>
 <p>Students review their answers to ensure they make sense and that the problem
 has been solved correctly.</p>
-<p>Through the use of the UPS✓ Framework, students develop structured mathematical
+<p>Using the UPS✓ Framework, students develop structured mathematical thinking
-thinking as they learn to understand the problem, plan appropriate strategies, solve systematically, and reflect on whether their solutions are reasonable.
+as they learn to understand the problem, plan appropriate strategies, solve systematically, and reflect on whether their solutions are reasonable.
 Teachers support this process by using question prompts that guide students’ thinking and encourage them to explain their reasoning.</p>
 <p>The UPS✓ Framework is implemented progressively across all levels from